 At Bellefontaine Family Dental, our dentists offer mouth guards for our athletic patients; that way, we can focus on protecting your teeth while you focus on bringing your A-game.
-If you’re interested in getting a mouth guard, we welcome you to contact our office at 314-741-5133 to set up a consultation with Dr. Ahmad and learn more about mouthguards in St. Louis, Missouri.
+If you’re interested in getting a mouth guard, we welcome you to contact our office at 314-741-5133 to set up a consultation with one of our dentists and learn more about mouth guards in St. Louis, Missouri.

 Our dentist is dedicated to keeping your smile healthy and free from pain.
 To help us do this, we provide several types of mouth guards at our office.
 For our athletic patients, we often recommend a type of mouth guard called an athletic mouth guard or sports guard.
 Sports guards fit over your teeth while you play sports and participate in other athletic activities to protect your smile from injury.
 Sports guards are especially important for our patients who play high-contact sports such as wrestling, football, hockey, and rugby; however, all types of athletes can benefit from an athletic mouth guard.
 Whether you play soccer, basketball, or baseball, a sports guard can be a great way to protect your smile and keep it safe.

 Types of Mouth Guards